Private 4×4 vehicle & dedicated guide

 Official government rates in USD

-Your private cottage on Lake Kivu in Kibuye.
+Your private cottage on Lake Kivu in Karongi, formerly Kibuye.
 In the morning, there’s nothing but the birds and the lake.
 We are your neighbours.
 A place to unwind with the changing light on the lake and the passing boats.
 Two days: a hike on Napoleon Island for the fruit bat colony, a walk around our hill meeting the villagers, discovery of traditional banana wine making, an evening with the local fishermen, a pontoon expedition across the lake, or a paddle adventure along the shore.

 South-east from the lake, we venture into Nyungwe, one of Africa’s oldest rainforests.
 You stay inside the park itself: canopy bridge at seventy metres, chimpanzee tracking, zipline, hikes through mossy understorey to hidden waterfalls.
 A paradise for birdwatchers.
 Cooler and greener than the rest of the trip.